core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 ### Publish {#publish}

-A topic-configuration with a topic-data resource must have been created in order to publish data to it (See Section {{topic-create}}) and be in the half-created state in order to the publish operation to work (see {{topic-lifecycle}}).
+A topic-configuration with a topic-data resource must have been created in order to publish data to it (See {{topic-create}}) and be in the half-created state in order to the publish operation to work (see {{topic-lifecycle}}).

 A client can publish data to a topic by submitting the data in a PUT request to the topic-data URI as indicated in its topic resource property.
 Please note that the topic-data URI is not the same as the topic-configuration URI used for configuring the topic (see {{topic-resource-representation}}).